-3.1 Complaints process
+3.1 Making a complaint

-Anyone seeking to raise a complaint must use an incident form or be aided in completing it.
+Anyone seeking to raise a complaint must use a complaint form or be aided in completing it.
 This includes complaints raised using the fast track process.
-Copies of the incident report form should be available online and as blank templates at major ETA events.

-Complaints should be raised within 48 hours of either the incident in question, or the end of the training camp or tournament at which it occurred - anything raised beyond this will not be considered unless the alleged behaviour is severe or compelling reasons are provided for the delay.
-Complaints can be referred to the fast track process at any point during the tournament in question (See section 5.1).
+Complaints should be raised within 14 days of either the incident in question, or the end of the training camp or tournament at which it occurred.
+Complaints can be referred to the fast track process at any point during the tournament in question.